Using tiny droplets to create fully functional parts

 Customer magazine today 63, p.
 24-25 "Mines Douai graduate school for engineering: New materials and applications available for the freeformer" (PDF - 3,6 MB)

 Expert article magazine Kunststoffe "Layered Functional Parts on an Industrial Scale" (PDF - 0,4 MB)

 In the APF process, qualified standard granulates are melted using the same method as in injection moulding and are discharged as tiny plastic droplets.
 The more densely the droplets are positioned in relation to one another, i.e., the more tightly the parts are "packed", the higher the mechanical properties.

 to the process

-The freeformer additively applies three-dimensional personalized lettering in PP onto office scissors.
-Mass-produced items can be individualized without the use of a mold in this fashion using ARBURG Plastic Freeforming (APF).
+The freeformer additively applies three-dimensional personalised lettering in PP onto office scissors.
+Mass-produced items can be individualised without the use of a mould in this fashion using ARBURG Plastic Freeforming (APF).
 At a layer height of 0.21 mm, the construction time is only around 2 min.

 to the part

 A freeformer with two discharge units can combine different materials.
 For the additive manufacturing of flexible bellows from elastic TPU, the second discharge unit is used to construct a water-soluble supporting structure.

 The freeformer additively manufactures functional parts with complex geometries using supporting structures that can subsequently be removed with ease.
 One example is a two-piece sliding lock, a spare part made from ABS, which is installed in ALLROUNDER injection moulding machines.